brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.md

 \end{enumerate}

-The median of unfished spawning output, spawning output in 2021, fraction unfished in 2021, the OFL in 2023, and the Acceptable Biological Catch (ABC) in 2023 based on the 2021 fraction unfished of 57 percent is shown in in Table \ref{tab:SSS-57}.
+The median of unfished spawning output, spawning output in 2021, fraction unfished in 2021, the OFL in 2023, and the Acceptable Biological Catch (ABC) in 2023 based on the 2021 fraction unfished of 57 percent is shown in Table \ref{tab:SSS-57}.
 The prior distribution for parameters and the derived quantities with 95 percent uncertainty are shown in Figures \ref{fig:sss-prior-57} and \ref{fig:sss-quant-57}.
-Assuming that the stock was less depleted relative to the base model resulted in higher estimates of the OFL and ABC in 2023, even when the category 3 buffer was applied (buffer = 0.78, based on a P* = 0.45 and $\sigma$ = 2.0).
+Assuming that the stock was less depleted relative to the base model resulted in higher estimates of the OFL and ABC in 2023.

-The median of unfished spawning output, spawning output in 2021, fraction unfished in 2021, the OFL in 2023, and the ABC in 2023 based on the 2021 fraction unfished of 40 percent is shown in in Table \ref{tab:SSS-40}.
+The median of unfished spawning output, spawning output in 2021, fraction unfished in 2021, the OFL in 2023, and the ABC in 2023 based on the 2021 fraction unfished of 40 percent is shown in Table \ref{tab:SSS-40}.
 The prior distribution for parameters and the derived quantities with 95 percent uncertainty are shown in Figures \ref{fig:sss-prior-40} and \ref{fig:sss-quant-40}.
-Assuming that the stock was similarly depleted relative to the base model resulted in very similar estimates of the OFL and slightly lower ABC in 2023 due to the larger buffer applied in the SSS model.
+Assuming that the stock was similarly depleted relative to the base model resulted in a slightly lower estimate of the OFL in 2023, and lower estimate of the ABC due to the application of the buffer applied in the SSS model as opposed to the constant catch appied in the base model.
 This confirms SSS results in similar estimates to the base model under comparable assumptions about depletion.

 ### Unresolved Problems and Major Uncertainties